 FIGURE 1 (MAP) GOES HERE

-Figure 1: Simulated surface drifter trajectories for winters 2011-2022 (endpoint year).
+Figure 1: Simulated surface drifter trajectories for winters 1968-2022 (endpoint year).
 End points of 90-day trajectories for simulated surface drifters released on Dec.
 1 of the previous year at Ocean Station Papa are labeled with the year of the endpoint (50oN, 145oW).
+In grey: trajectories prior to 2011/12; in colour: trajectories ending in 2012/13-2020/21; in black: 2021/22 (most recent).

-Status and trends: In general, the trajectories fan out northeastward toward the North American continent (Figure 1).
-The 2020/21 trajectory was most similar to those of 2011/12, 2013/14, and 2015/16.
-Trajectories in all four years were primarily to the north, initially arcing slightly to the east in December.
-The 2020/21 trajectory was influenced in December by low sea level pressure (SLP) anomalies centered far to the west in the Aleutian Islands coupled with a weaker system of high pressure anomalies off California that formed a dipole oriented from the southeast (high pressure anomalies) to the northwest (low pressure anomalies), with the resulting winds contributing to the northeasterly progession of the drifter.
-By February, however, the SLP system had rotated somewhat counterclockwise so that it was oriented along a more east-west line.
-In addition, the high pressure anomalies had increased in the east while the low pressure anomalies had decreased in the west.
-The resulting shift in the winds stalled the drifter in its previously northerly direction and forced it more to the east.
-As a result, the ending latitude for the 2020/21 trajectory (and thus its PTI value) was ~2o more southerly than the 2011/12, 20113/14, and 2015/16 trajectories (the 2011/12 trajectory was notable because its ending latitude was the northernmost of all trajectories since 1994; Figure 2).
-The 2013/14 and 2015/16 trajectories coincided with the development and continuation of the “Blob” of warm surface waters along the eastern Pacific coast and the return of the Pacfic Decadal Oscillation (PDO) to a warm, positive phase associated with winds from the south near the coast.
-The increased southerly winds contributed to well-above-average sea surface temperatures in the Gulf of Alaska in 2015/16.
-In contrast to 2013/14 and 2015/16, the PDO was negative during the winter of 2020/21.
+Status and trends: In general, the trajectories fan out northeastward toward the North American continent (Figure 1), although the trajectory for 2021/22 is among the relatively few that initially moved strongly to the southeast and ended south of Ocean Station PAPA.
+In this respect, the 2021/22 trajectory was most similar to those from 1968/70, 1970/71 and 1971/72, and 2016/17.
+The 2021/22 trajectory was influenced in December by high sea level pressure (SLP) anomalies centered south of the Alaska Penninsula that gave rise to strong southeasterly wind anomalies east of Ocean Station PAPA.
+The wind anomalies dropped in strength in January and shifted direction to the north, then increased again in Febrauary while shifting more directly eastward as the high pressure anomalies moved eastward.
+As a result, the ending latitude for the 2021/22 trajectory, and thus its PTI value, was the second-most southerly since the early 1970s (2016/17 having the most southerly).
+The ending latitude also represents a ~8o shift to the south from that in 2020/21, the 10th largest interannual shift in the 121 year time series.

 FIGURE 2 (TIME ) GOES HERE

-Figure 2: Annual, long-term mean (green line) and 5-year running mean (red line and squares) of the Papa Trajectory Index time-series end-point latitudes (dotted black line and points) for 1902-2022 winters.
+Figure 2: Annual, long-term mean (blue line) and 5-year running mean (orange line and squares) of the Papa Trajectory Index time-series end-point latitudes (dotted green line and points) for 1902-2022 winters.

-The PTI time series (Figure 2, black dotted line and points) indicates high interannual variation in the north/south component of drifter trajectories, with an average between-year change of >4o and a maximum change of greater than 13o (between 1931–1932).
-The change in the PTI between 2010/11 and 2011/12 was the largest since 1994, while the changes between 2011/12 and 2012/13, and between 2012/13 and 2013/14, represented reversals with slightly less, but diminishing, magnitude.
+The PTI time series (Figure 2, black dotted line and points) indicates high interannual variation in the north/south component of drifter trajectories, with an average between-year change of >4o and a maximum change of greater than 13o (between 1968/69-1969/70).
+The change in the PTI between 2015/16 and 2016/17 was the largest since 1968/69-1969/70, while the changes between 2010/11 and 2011/12, and between 2020/21 and 2021/22, represent reversals with slightly less, but diminishing, magnitude.
 Such swings, however, were not uncommon over the entire time series.
-The changes from 2013/14 to 2015/16 constituted a relatively rare event when the index changed very little over three successive years.
-The 20120/21 value represents a return to PTI values above the long term mean, following 4 consecutive years of values below the mean.
+While the 20120/21 value represented a return to PTI values above the long term mean, following 4 consecutive years of values below the mean, the 2021/22 value returns below the mean.